Phases of the Systems Development Life Cycle

 Want to Become a Web Application Developer?

-Interested in the phases of the systems development life cycle (SDLC)?
+Are you interested in the phases of the systems development life cycle SDLC?
 Want to become a web application developer?
-The Hunter Business School Web Application Design and Development program has a class that teaches the system development Life cycle.
+The Web Application Design and Development program has a class that teaches the system development Life cycle.

-The system development life cycle component of the course introduces aspects of methodology, the unique phases, and the roles that IT professionals play in the various stages of a project.
+The system development life cycle component of the course introduces aspects of methodology, the unique phases, and the roles that IT professionals and the development team play in the various stages of a project.
 Students learn how to collect and document requirements, translate them to application design, and trace each project artifact to its original scope.